 Ride safely and responsibly and ensure that you are in good health for the ride undertaken.
 Make sure you have the correct equipment and spares.

-In order to avoid main roads the routes are occasionally linked by public footpaths.
+In order to avoid main roads the routes in the UK are occasionally linked by public footpaths.
 The laws regarding cycling on footpaths are explained by Cycling UK here.
 Until such time as the situation is clarified you are advised against cycling on footpaths and to follow the Highway and Countryside Codes at all times.

 Follow Gravel Notts on social media: @GravelNotts